wsosnowski/DiNaM/README.md

 ## License

 The articles in this dataset are shared under the EDMO license.
 Due to copyright restrictions, we are unable to directly share the content of these articles.
-Instead, we provide links to the dataset, and users are permitted to download the articles in compliance with the DSM Directive, specifically Articles 3 and 4, which allow downloading these articles for reproducing research results.
+Instead, we provide links to the dataset, and users are permitted to download the articles in compliance with the DSM Directive.